learn-co-curriculum/phase-5-portfolio-project/README.md

 Just because you’re working solo doesn’t mean you don’t need to stay organized.
 In fact, because this will be the most complex project you’ve made at Flatiron, you’ll need something to keep you organized.
 We recommend Trello or a Github Project Board.
 Use this to track what you’re doing and what you need to work on.
 It’s also a great idea to keep track of bugs that you’re not going to immediately fix.

-**Pomdoro Timer**
+**Pomodoro Timer**

 If you don’t take breaks, you’ll end up hurting your eyes, getting an RSI or burning yourself out.
-The Pomdoro Timer method lets you put in solid chunks of work while also giving you regular breaks.
+The Pomodoro Timer method lets you put in solid chunks of work while also giving you regular breaks.
 We like Marinara Timer, since it’s nicely customizable.

 ### Code Resources